helmetroo/fetch-twitter-bookmarks/README.md

 npm start -- -f $HOME/bookmarks.db
 ```

+<a name="logging"></a>
+## Logging
+Network requests and more details about internal errors not shown in the app are saved to log files via [winston](https://github.com/winstonjs/winston).
+The default location logs are stored is at `$APP_ROOT/logs/debug.log`.

 <a name="database"></a>
 ## Database
 Bookmarked tweets, and available metadata for their respective authors, as well as the cursor (see [how it works](#how-it-works) for more details on the cursor) are saved in a SQLite database file.
-The default location of this database is the `$APP-ROOT/twitter-bookmarks.db`, although you can change this with the designated command-line arguments and commands above.
+The default location of this database is the `$APP_ROOT/twitter-bookmarks.db`, although you can change this with the designated command-line arguments and commands above.
 You can explore the database with a [CLI tool](https://sqlite.org/cli.html) or [GUI](https://sqlitestudio.pl/).

 Definitions for the database schema for bookmarked tweets and their authors can be found in [tweets-db.ts](./src/client/tweets-db.ts).